kamu-data/kamu-docs/content/cli/get-started/examples/currency-conversion.md

 The `LEFT JOIN ca.bankofcanada.exchange-rates.daily FOR SYSTEM_TIME AS OF tr.event_time` part can be interpreted as us taking every transaction event from `my.trading.transactions`, indexing the temporal table `ca.bankofcanada.exchange-rates.daily` at this event's `event_time` and then joining the same event with the resulting (now ordinary two-dimensional) table.

 {{<note>}}
 Note that `SYSTEM_TIME AS OF` syntax is a relic of SQL:2011 standard and should not be confused with Kamu's `system_time` column.
-The actual join is perforemed in the **event time space**.
+The actual join is performed in the **{{<term "event time space" "event-time">}}**.
 You can learn more about temporal event time joins in [Flink documentation](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/dev/table/sql/queries/joins/#temporal-joins).
 {{</note>}}

 With theory out of the way, it's time to give this a try: